JulioCSSousa/JulioCSSousa/README.md

   About Me
  </h2>
  <p>
   Hi!
 My name is Julio, I'm back-end developer.
 I'm working to become a full-stack.
-I have some personal experience in back-end development usign Asp.NetCore, fastApi and MySQL with ORM as SQLAlchemy and EntityFramework.
+I have some personal experience in back-end development usign Node-ts, python, C# with MySQL
  </p>
 </div>